Skip to main content

 Yellowhammer Brewing Donates $20,000 to Space Camp Scholarships

 Yellowhammer Brewing held a check presentation ceremony as a part of their 11th anniversary celebration on October 16, 2021 to donate $20,000 to Space Camp scholarships.
-This continues a tradition […]
+This continues a tradition of supporting not only Space Camp, but the Huntsville community for Yellowhammer Brewing.
+As a part of their anniversary they had live music and specials […]

 Margrit von Braun Aims to Help Clean Up Earth

 Margrit von Braun is an environmental engineer specializing in hazardous waste management and risk assessment.
-Her father was Dr. Wernher von Braun, the first director of the Marshall Space Flight Center and led the […]
+Her father was Dr. Wernher von Braun, the first director of the Marshall Space Flight Center and led the development of the Saturn V rocket that sent the Apollo astronauts to the moon.
+Margrit was one of the first women to join the University […]